 Les became President of the Council on Foreign Relations in 1993 and is now President Emeritus.
 He received a B.A. from Tufts University in 1959, and an M.A. in 1961 and Ph.D. in 1964 from Harvard University.
 From 1964-1967 he was Assistant Professor of Government at Wesleyan University.

-Jim Hirschmann.
-James (Jim) Hirschmann is the President and Chief Executive Officer at the Western Asset Management Company, Legg Mason’s largest subsidiary and one of the world’s largest fixed-income asset managers.
-Mr. Hirschmann joined Western Asset in 1989 in a business development capacity and was appointed president and chief executive officer in 1999.
+James (Jim) Hirschmann is the President and Chief Executive Officer at Western Asset Management Company, Legg Mason’s largest subsidiary and one of the world’s largest fixed-income asset managers.
+Mr. Hirschmann joined Western Asset in 1989 in a business development capacity and was appointed President and CEO in 1999.
 He has been a key driver in the impressive growth and major global position that Western Asset has achieved as one of the world’s leading bond managers.

-Yannick Marchal.
 Yannick Marchal is currently an exotic derivatives trader at Deutsche Bank in London in the Foreign Exchange Complex Risk group.
-He co-founded IAVA with Paul in 2004 and acted as IAVA’s Chief Operating Officer through December 2005.
+He helped create IAVA with Founder Paul Rieckhoff in 2004 and acted as the organization’s Chief Operating Officer through December 2005.
 Prior to his time at IAVA, Yannick worked in the Investment Banking and Equity Research divisions at JPMorgan for over three years.
 He graduated cum laude from Stern Undergraduate Business School in January 2000 and received an MBA from INSEAD, class of December 2006, with distinction.

-Craig Newmark.
-A web-oriented software engineer by training, with 30 years of IT experience at companies such as IBM and Bank of America, Craig Newmark now spends his days working as a customer service rep at Craigslist.org.
+A web-oriented software engineer by training, with 30 years of IT experience at companies such as IBM and Bank of America, Craig Newmark now spends his days working as a customer service rep at craigslist.org.

 In 1995, while Craig was working at Charles Schwab, he started craigslist as an email list for friends and co-workers about events going on in the San Francisco Bay Area.
 In 1999, Craig retired from IT consulting to work full-time on craigslist.
 What started as a fun side project in Craig’s living room has since grown into one of the busiest sites on the internet, helping people with basic day-to-day needs such as finding a job, an apartment and a date, all within a culture of trust.